causti-co/website/src/text/007-thinking-about-thinking.md

 Here all the nodes are trivial bearing entities that represent the expressions or values themselves.
 And our directed edges represent the application of a given mathematical operator, which allow us to transform a given expression into a different but equivalent expression.

 But this is just an uncool, plain-old graph.
-There's nothing "hyper" about it.
+There's nothing _hyper_ about it.
 Let's introduce the requirement of a hypergraph with a [slightly more elaborate](https://en.wikipedia.org/wiki/Rolle%27s_theorem) example:

 ![](/assets/text/007-thinking-about-thinking-2.png)

 We need a hypergraph to capture the requirement that some of our edges express a relation between multiple statements on one side, and potentially multiple statements on the other.
 This is nothing more than adding the capability to express [logical conjunction](https://en.wikipedia.org/wiki/Logical_conjunction) to our model.
-And before you ask, [Logical disjunction](https://en.wikipedia.org/wiki/Logical_disjunction) is already trivially there.
+And before you ask, [logical disjunction](https://en.wikipedia.org/wiki/Logical_disjunction) is already trivially there.
 Can you see it?
 It's easier than you think, `(A | B) -> C` is equivalent to `A -> C` and `B -> C`.
 Easy.

 I hope this is enough to paint the picture, because I don't want to do more examples.
 Rather, let's start thinking with it.